CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Large-Scale BEV Navigation Dataset Construction

 To enable language conditioning, we synthesize instructions using diverse, multi-template patterns.
 We combine action verbs (e.g., \textit{``Navigate to''}, \textit{``move toward''}) with a target phrase $\ell_{\mathrm{target}}$, formed by the target name with optional spatial modifiers (e.g., \textit{``left of''}, \textit{``behind''}) and optional relative descriptors when needed (e.g., \textit{``the second from the upper side''}).
 We define a dataset-specific label mapping $\mathcal{R}$ based on the official taxonomy, partitioning labels into free space and obstacles; the target name in $\ell_{\mathrm{target}}$ is drawn from a targetable subset of obstacle categories in $\mathcal{R}$ for instruction synthesis.

-\subsubsection{Procedural Annotation}
+\subsection{Procedural Annotation}

 We derive flow fields and trajectories using the semantic maps from \S\ref{subsec:image_collection} and the targets defined in \S\ref{subsec:instruction_collection}.
-For each (map, target) pair, the flow field and trajectory are annotated by the pipeline in Algorithm~\ref{alg:gt_generation} and illustrated in Fig.~\ref{fig:gt_pipeline}, via combining cost-weighted geodesic distance with obstacle repulsion.
-Implementation details are provided in Appendix~\ref{app:gt_flow}.
+For each (map, target) pair, the flow field and trajectory are annotated by the pipeline in Algorithm~\ref{alg:gt_generation} and illustrated in Fig.~\ref{fig:gt_pipeline}.
+The key idea is to construct a goal-attractive and obstacle-aware potential field by combining cost-weighted geodesic distance with obstacle repulsion.